-Chris Kilham, Alternative/complementary Medicine, answered
+Chris Kilham, Alternative & Complementary Medicine, answered

-Andrew Weil, Alternative/complementary Medicine, answered
+Andrew Weil, Alternative & Complementary Medicine, answered

 Integrated medicine is commonly defined as the combination of conventional and alternative medicine, but Dr. Weil says it is so much more.
 In this video, Dr. Weil explains how it is the medicine of the future.

-Tasneem Bhatia, MD, Integrative Medicine, answered
+Tasneem Bhatia, MD, Pediatrics, answered

 Integrative medicine is quickly becoming a recognized specialty in medicine.
 Integrative medicine practitioners often have a more holistic approach to health, taking into account a patient's mental, physical and emotional landscape.
 Integrative medicine also combines treatment modalities and recommendations from many systems of medicine.
 For example, treatment for back pain may involve a prescription for anti-inflammatories in addition to acupuncture.

-Jill Baron, MD, Integrative Medicine, answered
+Jill Baron, MD, Family Medicine, answered

 I define Integrative Medicine as combining conventional western medicine as is taught in today’s medical schools, with holistic, “alternative,” and mind-body therapies that include nutrition, stress management, energy medicine, acupuncture, homeopathy, and many other modalities to optimize the health and well-being of the patient.